-Mr. Millus is a Member of firm’s Litigation and Dispute Resolution Department and Employment Law Group.
-Mr. Millus’ litigation practice primarily focuses on complex commercial, civil, employment related matters and constitutional issues.
+Mr. Millus is a Member of the firm’s Litigation and Dispute Resolution Department and Employment Law Group.
+Mr. Millus’s litigation practice primarily focuses on complex commercial, civil, employment-related matters and constitutional issues.
 He has extensive jury and bench trial experience in the state and federal courts in New York taking dozens of matters to verdict in both commercial and employment cases.
-He has over 100 reported decisions on Westlaw and also appears regularly for proceedings and hearing before AAA and JAMS.
+He has over 100 reported decisions on Westlaw and also appears regularly for proceedings and hearings before arbitral forums such as AAA and JAMS.

 Mr. Millus has been recognized by the Bar for his professionalism and expertise serving as Chairs of both the Federal Courts Committee and the Labor & Employment Committees of the Nassau County Bar Association.
 He is a past President of the Theodore Roosevelt American Inn of Court, a member of the Touro Law Center Board of Governors and has opined on a variety of legal issues in both print and on televised media.

 Mr. Millus prides himself on his ability to analyze complex cases, spot the relevant issues and resolve those issues in a fair manner that is always consistent with the law.
 His ability to deconstruct these complex matters into their core issues when advocating on behalf of his clients has enabled him to reach accords or summary determination in numerous cases that would otherwise be the subject of further extensive and expensive litigation.
 Having served as a Special Assistant United States Attorney and having practiced under the tutelage of a former Federal District Court Judge in the Southern District, Mr. Millus has been exposed to a wide range of legal issues under both state and federal law which makes him well suited to adjudicate in a whole host of disputes.